-This briefing examines a New-Zealand based neo-Nazi channel on Telegram.
-From close monitoring, it is evident the group expresses a wide range of kinds of antisemitism, including calls for violence against Jewish people, the glorification of Hitler and the Holocaust, as well as traditional antisemitic tropes.
+This briefing examines a New Zealand-based neo-Nazi channel on Telegram.
+From close monitoring, it is evident the group expresses a wide range of types of antisemitism, including calls for violence against Jewish people, the glorification of Hitler and the Holocaust, as well as traditional antisemitic tropes.
 All of the following examples were captured within a couple of days of each other, which illustrates how prevalent antisemitism is in this group.
 Through assessing this Telegram group, it was also evident that antisemitism on this channel largely increased after October 7th, 2023.

 There is a prevalent general distaste and hatred for Jews in this group, which can be summed up in the example below.
 The poster says “Fuck the Jews”, which is self-explanatory, but what is perhaps more troubling is the emoji reaction: someone saluting.
 While the emoji itself is not antisemitic when used in isolation, it is possible that the use of it on this post references the Nazi salute.
 This suggests support for Hitler and therefore a wish to exterminate all Jews.